egoist6/openhab-docs/quick_guide.md

 # Quick Guide

 This Quick Guide is aimed at new users.
-We are going to show you how to install openHAB, add lightbulbs and switch lights on by
+We are going to show you how to install openHAB, add a dimmable lightbulb and switch the light on by
 - a press of a button on your mobile phone and
 - in an automated way by openHAB at the time when you go to bed.